ChavGill/NLUGameBus/README.md

 Using HTML, CSS and JavaScript I was able to create a site for them.
 This website helped them to close a contract with a school in our city.
 This website gives insight on the company, their services and their fees.
 Also provides some clickable media to see the bus as well as a contact section, as they prefer phone and e-mail for booking their services.
+I am excited because this is a black-owned local business and I am honored to help them.

 ![NLU Gamebus](https://github.com/ChavGill/ChavGill/blob/main/nlu.gif)